-The SIMEN bit is the overall on/off control for the I^2C interface.
-When the SIMENbit is cleared to zero to disable the I^2C interface, the SDA and SCL lines will be in a floating condition and the I^2C operating current will be reduced to a minimum value.
-When the bit is high the I^2C interface is enabled.
-The SIMconfiguration option must have first enabled the SIM interface for this bit to be effective.
-Note that when the SIMEN bit changes from low to high the contents of the I^2C control registers will be in an unknown condition and should therefore be first initialised by the application program
+The SIMEN bit is the overall on/off control for the $l^2C$ interface.
+When the SIMEN bit is cleared to zero to disable the $l^2C$ interface, the SDA and SCL lines will be in a floating condition and the $l^2C$ operating current will be reduced to a minimum value.
+In this condition the pins can be used as SEG functions.
+When the bit is high the $l^2C$ interface is enabled.
+The SIM configuration option must have first enabled the SIM interface for this bit to be effective.
+Note that when the SIMENbit changes from low to high the contents of the $l^2C$ control registers will be in an unknown condition and should therefore be first initialised by the application program